 Which rules apply if you work remotely or according to a hybrid model?

 The general rule is that you pay tax in the country that you work in.
 But under certain conditions, your salary will be taxed in Sweden even if you occasionally work in Denmark or on temporary business trips in other countries.
 This is due to a special tax agreement between Denmark and Sweden, the Øresund Agreement.
-Sweden and Denmark signes a new Øresund Tax Agreement, which applies from 2025 onwards.
-The previous Øresund Tax Agreement from 2003 only coveres employees at private companies, but the new agreement covers both private and public sector employees.
+Sweden and Denmark signed a new Øresund Tax Agreement, which applies from 2025 onwards.
+The previous Øresund Tax Agreement from 2003 only covered employees at private companies, but the new agreement covers both private and public sector employees.

 Tax when working remotely in 2024 or earlier